isovalent/ebpf-docs/docs/linux/program-type/BPF_PROG_TYPE_NETFILTER.md

 ## Context

-The context that is passed in contains pointers to the hook state and to a full `sk_buff` as opposed to the `__sk_buff` we typically see as the context in other program types.
-The whole ctx is read-only.
+The context that is passed in contains pointers to the hook state and to a full `sk_buff` as opposed to the `__sk_buff` projection type we typically see as the context in other program types.

 ```c
 struct bpf_nf_ctx {